IRIS Shahid Mahdavi

-IRIS Shahid Mahdavi is a warship operated by the Navy of the Islamic Revolutionary Guard Corps of Iran that is capable of carrying helicopters, drones, and missile launchers.
-Shahid Mahdavi, originally a Panamax container ship, built by South Korea; was the largest ship operated by IRGC Navy until the commissioning of IRIS Shahid Bagheri.
-She is thrice the size of (12,0000 tons), the other Expeditionary Sea Base operated by IRGC Navy.
+IRIS Shahid Mahdavi was a warship operated by the Navy of the Islamic Revolutionary Guard Corps of Iran that was capable of carrying helicopters, drones, and missile launchers.
+Shahid Mahdavi, originally a Panamax container ship, built by South Korea, was the largest ship operated by IRGC Navy until the commissioning of IRIS Shahid Bagheri.

+She was three times the size of (12,000 tons), the other Expeditionary Sea Base operated by IRGC Navy.
 The ship was launched in line with the stated aim of IRGC Navy to create an asymmetrical military strategy to disrupt the established order.

+She was destroyed by United States forces during the 2026 Iran war.

 History

-Shahid Mahdavi is used for long-range deployments by IRGC Navy.
+Shahid Mahdavi was used for long-range deployments by IRGC Navy.
 The biggest advantage of this ship is her 150-metre flat deck.
 The ship was commissioned into service in March 2023 in the presence of IRGC Navy Commander Rear Admiral Alireza Tangsiri.

-In line with the naming convention of the IRGC the ship is named after a martyr.
-Shahid Mahdavi or Martyr Mahdavi is named after Nader Mahdavi, an Iranian guardsman killed by the U.S. Navy in 1987 during the Tanker War.
+In line with the naming convention of the IRGC, the ship was named after a martyr.
+Shahid Mahdavi or Martyr Mahdavi was named after Nader Mahdavi, an Iranian guardsman killed by the U.S. Navy in 1987 during the Tanker War.

 The Shahid Mahdavi was deployed for the first time off Gulf of Aden in May 2023.
 In February 2024, the ship was used to launch two Zolfaghar or Dezful anti-ship ballistic missiles.
 The ship crossed the Equator for the first time in its latest deployment.
 The ship was converted from a container ship, formerly known as Sarvin into warship at the ISOICO Shipyard.

+In January 2026, the Shahid Mahdavi was present at the BRICS "Will for Peace" joint naval exercise at Simon's Town in South Africa.

+Shahid Mahdavi was sunk in the Gulf of Oman during the 2026 Iran war.

 Description

 Shahid Mahdavi has been described as a 'Q-ship'.
-Q-ships are commercial ships that were outfitted with weapons, allowing them to ambush weaker ships or submarine during the World Wars.
-This multipurpose warship is designed specifically for long-range operations and is equipped with missiles, air defense systems, and an advanced radar.
+Q-ships are commercial ships that were outfitted with weapons, allowing them to ambush weaker ships or submarines during the World Wars.
+The multipurpose warship was designed specifically for long-range operations and was equipped with missiles, air defense systems, and an advanced radar.

+In 2025 a manipulated image was offered via Iranian agency "Salam Pix", showing a top-down view of Shahid Mahdavi with several helicopters parked and several silhouettes of fighter jets painted on it`s deck.
+The fake image was distributed to French "Abaca Press" and British Alamy, and was republished by various news outlets during the 2026 Iran war.